SESARLab/mfh-dl-performace-testing/thesis.md

 | Query 3     | 21.15     | Huge decrease      |
 <sub>Table 7: Performance evaluation for Query 3</sub>

-Query 3 follows the same trends, achieving a massive decrease in Average response time value for its execution on Apache Druid.
+Query 3 follows the same trends, achieving a massive decrease in average response time value for its execution on Apache Druid.
-We can notice how the behaviour of all time queries is the same on both platforms, with a similar Average response time between Query 1, Query 2 and Query 3 per database and minor Standard Deviation.
+We can notice how the behaviour of all time queries is the same on both platforms, with a similar Average response time between Query 1, Query 2 and Query 3 per database and minor standard deviation.

 <div style="page-break-after: always; visibility: hidden;"></div>